racoll/CV/README.md

 Building and developing revenue-generating and long term client relationships in the shipping industry, specifically in container chartering.

-Communicating and dealing with and on the behalf of multiple clients globally.
+Communicating and dealing with, and on the behalf of, multiple clients globally.

 ## Education

 #### Makers Academy (August 2017 to November 2017)

-- OOP, TDD, MVC, DDD
+- OOP, TDD, MVC
 - Agile/XP
-- Ruby, Rails, JavaScript, Swfit & Xcode
+- Ruby, Rails, JavaScript, Swfit
 - RSpec, Jasmine

 #### University College London (2010 to 2013)